infinum/frontend-handbook/Angular/Angular guidelines and best practices/Testing.md

 }));
 ```

-This is, arguably, not the best solution but it might be the simplest solution and good enough for some cases.
+This is, arguably, not the best solution, but it might be the simplest, and good enough for some cases.

 ### Alternative approach with a host/wrapper component